 Water pressure really is a balancing act.
 On one hand, you have to make sure your birds are getting enough water.
 On the other hand, you have to make sure your birds aren’t receiving excessive amounts of water to where it’s spilling out of their beaks and ruining the litter quality.

 Due to water pressure’s ability to make or break performance, it requires constant monitoring.
-There are 2 types of pressures that growers deal with:
+There are two types of pressures that growers deal with:

 - Water coming into the regulators in the house